dpla/ingestion3/README.md

 # Harvest

-We harvest data from multiple sources but generally they fall into three catagories: api, file, and oai.
+We harvest data from multiple sources but generally they fall into three categories: api, file, and oai.

 <img src="https://i.imgur.com/WZWuYnr.png" height="300"/>